dandersonw/ai2-blog-post/es-plugin/post.md

 available.

-After the performance work was finished the new ranker performed with limited degradation over the baseline (load tests against the Semantic Scholar search endpoint measured 10% increase in latency at p99).
-We were happy to avoid making any difficult questions about changing our retrieval model to included reranking or tightening our filter.
+After the performance work was finished the new ranker performed with limited degradation against the baseline (load tests against the Semantic Scholar search endpoint measured 10% increase in latency at p99).
+We were happy to avoid making any difficult decisions about changing our retrieval model to included reranking or tightening our filter.

 # Conclusion

+We developed a plugin that allows us to have a powerful learning to rank environment in Elasticsearch.
+Thanks to that additional power we were able to improve the complexity and performance of our ranker signficantly.
+Thanks to the more convenient workflow enabled by training without a live cluster we were able to retrain our ranker with the recent introduction of all of the PubMed corpus to Semantic Scholar with only a few hours of work.